Hamilton Archives - Page 2 of 2 - Exquisite Timepieces

 Khaki Field

 Inspired by Hamilton’s WWI timepieces, this military collection was a staple for U.S. soldiers that shipped out 1914.
-This marked the transition from the brand’s pocket watches to wristwatches to accommodate soldiers on the battlefield.

 The collection evolved over the years to become one of the most robust watches on the market for modern wear.